Bhramari Pranayama - Humming

-Bhramari pranayama is very effective in instantly calming your mind down.
-It is one of the best breathing exercises to release the mind of agitation, frustration or anxiety and get rid of anger.
-A simple-to-do technique, can be practiced anywhere at work or home, and an instant option available to de-stress yourself.
+The Bhramari pranayama breathing technique derives its name from the black Indian bee called Bhramari.
+Bhramari pranayama is effective in instantly calming down the mind.
+It is one of the best breathing exercises to free the mind of agitation, frustration or anxiety and get rid of anger to a great extent.
+A simple technique, it can be practiced anywhere - at work or home and is an instant option to de-stress yourself.

 The exhalation in this pranayama resembles the typical humming sound of a bee, which explains why it is named so.

-How To Practice Bhramari Pranayama (Bee Breath)
+How to do Bhramari pranayama (Bee Breath)

 You can also practice Bhramari pranayama lying on your back or lying on your right.
 While practicing the pranayama while lying down, just make the humming sound and do not worry about keeping your index finger on the ear.
-You can practice the Bee pranayama 3-4 times every day.
+You can practice the Bhramari pranayama 3-4 times every day.

-Benefits Of Bhramari Pranayama (Bee Breath)
+Benefits of Bhramari pranayama (Bee Breath)

 - Gives relief if you're feeling hot or have a slight headache